-Carol Â. Drogus, Acting Chair, Fall (Government)

-Susan Sánchez-Casal, Acting Chair, Spring (Spanish)

-Dennis Gilbert (Sociology) (F,S)

-Mihyang Cecilia Hwangpo (Spanish)

-Santiago Tejerina-Canal (Spanish)

-Bonnie Urciuoli (Anthropology) (F,S)
+Faculty Carol A. Drogus, (Government) Dennis Gilbert (Sociology) Mihyang Cecilia Hwangpo (Hispanic Studies) (AYS) Santiago Tejerina-Canal (Hispanic Studies) (S) Bonnie Urciuoli (Anthropology)

-The interdisciplinary minor in Latin American studies consists of five courses including History 107; Sociology 225 or Government 216; one of the Spanish courses listed below; and two additional courses from the list below.
-Students considering courses at other institutions in the United States or abroad should consult as early as possible with the program's director, Dennis Gilbert.
+The interdisciplinary minor in Latin American studies consists of five courses including History 107; Sociology 225 or Government 216; one of the Hispanic studies courses listed below; and two additional courses from the list below.
+Students considering courses at other institutions in the United States or abroad should consult as early as possible with the program director.

-216 Politics in Latin America

-239 Gender and Politics in Latin America
+- 216 Politics in Latin America - Gender and Politics in Latin America 239